 You can access Canvas, the University’s learning management system, through the Quick Launch links on MyCalStateLA, or at canvas.calstatela.edu.
 You can learn about the many features in Canvas with the Canvas Student Guide and this Canvas Overview Video for Students.

 You can also download the Canvas mobile app by searching for "Canvas Student" in your mobile app store.
 After downloading the app, open it and select the "Find My School Button" when prompted.
 Start typing CalStateLA (no spaces) and select it when it appears.
 You'll then be asked to log in with your MyCalStateLA credentials.
 Find more information about the Canvas Student app:

-The Office of the Dean of Students offers laptops and mobile hotspots for loan to students who have a need for this technology in order to be successful in their learning and classwork through the Technology Loan Program.
+The Office of the Dean of Students offers laptops for loan to students who have a need for this technology in order to be successful in their learning and classwork through the Technology Loan Program.